truenas/middleware/docs/userguide/freenas_system.rst

 * :ref:`Certificates`: used to import existing certificates or to create self-signed certificates

+* :ref:`Support`: used to report a bug or request a new feature.

 Each of these is described in more detail in this section.

 .. _Information: